Mapping Our Rich Writing and Publishing History Through Collective Community Creation

-From Abenakis using writing to defend their homeland and Lucy Terry, regarded as the first African-American poet, to Nobel Prize winners, early ‘firsts’ in publishing and printing, Brattleboro and its environs have a rich and varied history of words.
-“Peoples, Places, and History of Words in Brattleboro, Vermont” will explore how this history is embedded in particular places and reveal these treasures through podcasts linked to maps for walking, biking and driving tours around Brattleboro.
+From Abenakis using writing to defend their homeland and Lucy Terry, regarded as the first African-American poet, to Nobel Prize winners and early ‘firsts’ in publishing and printing, Brattleboro and its environs have a rich but undersung history of words.
+“Peoples, Places, and History of Words in Brattleboro, Vermont” explores how this history is embedded in particular places, revealing these treasures through podcasts linked to maps for walking, biking and driving tours around Brattleboro.

 Donate Today to Help Raise Matching Funds!

 A book about the history of printing and publishing in Brattleboro is planned for publication in 2019.
 The history will be written by local authors and will tell the story of the many important and interesting people, businesses and collaborative efforts that made Brattleboro known far and wide as a “print town.”

 At the end of each school year students and their families, teachers, scholars and all research pod participants will attend large celebratory community picnics to share the work.
 Student work will also be highlighted at each Brattleboro Literary Festival and through podcasts already being created through the Brattleboro Historical Society.